featdd/dpn_glossary/Documentation/Configuration/Index.rst

 Configuration
 =============

+When the site set :yaml:`featdd/dpn-glossary` is included, the extension is configured through TYPO3 site settings.
+These settings are passed to the extension TypoScript automatically.

+Projects that still use the legacy static TypoScript include can configure the same behavior through TypoScript constants.

-The whole linking of terms can be configured over TypoScript.
-The Parsing itself can also be defined as precise as you wish.
+The whole linking of terms can be configured with TypoScript.
+The parsing itself can also be defined as precisely as you need.

 There are also example styles for the views and a tiny CSS3 Tooltip

-+ CSS: EXT:dpn_glossary/Resources/Public/css/styles.min.css
++ CSS: EXT:dpn_glossary/Resources/Public/Css/styles.css

 Special: Umlauts
 ----------------